mikeryan/crackle/FAQ.md

 over the air.

 Second, Crackle must observe the key exchange when it occurs.
-If two devices have previously paired and are re-establishing a connection, they will reuse a previously exchanged LTK to secure that connection and will not perform a key exchange.
+If two devices have previously paired and are re-establishing encryption, they will reuse a previously exchanged LTK to secure that connection and will not perform a key exchange.
 Crackle cannot be used in this scenario unless the LTK is already known (for example, by having sniffed and